 Installing the Mountcase can be a pain if you don't have the right Allen key (the key works but is a little short).
 By comparison, swapping the Quad Lock is a lot faster and uses a much more standard size Allen key.
 The look is un-refined: it looks like the tail of a giant zip tie.
 While the mount is super secure, it can be a little tricky to get the phone on and off sometimes.
 It's not a big deal unless you are riding and come across a split second photo opportunity.
 Like the Quad Lock, each phone needs a specially designed case: you can't just lend this to your partner or friend if they have a different phone.
 When you change your phone, you need to change your case.
 For example, when upgrading from the iPhone 6+ to iPhone 7+, the phone dimension was the same but the camera moved a fraction of an inch, which meant you had to remove it from the case to take a photo.
 Lastly, when you put on the screen side of the case, the touch screen is not that precise as with the Quad Lock.

 The advantage of a bike computer over a bike phone mount is that you get a much more streamlined package.
 Even the smallest smartphone is much bulkier than the biggest bike computer.
 Some of the cheapest bike computers are less expensive than some smartphone mounts.
-You also get better battery life.The downside to bike computers is that higher-end models cost $200 plus.
+You also get better battery life.The downside to bike computers is that higher-end models cost a lot.
 Also, some of the newer apps have many more features and feedback than most bike computers.
 While some bike computers update their software, the apps tend to update more frequently.
 Since many people carry a phone while cycling anyway, there may not be much increase in weight.
-See our in-depth bike computer review to see if it's a good option for you.